ChilliCream/workshops/crypto2/docs/docs/02-Hot Chocolate/03-Building a foundation/05-Sorting-and-Filtering.md

 }
 ```

-By annotating this attribute to your resolver, it will intercept the field descriptor and apply the configuration to it.
+By annotating this attribute to your resolver, it will intercept the field descriptor and apply configuration to it.
 Attributes that start with the verb `Use` will apply field middleware to the field, changing the runtime behavior of the annotated resolver.

 <img src="/img/backend/example2-part1-middleware.png" width="300" />